Folia-Inquisitors/FakePlayer/README.md

 ./gradlew shadowjar

-Disclaimer There is no dependency to build this, but you will need PacketEvents in the plugins folder.
-If you have velocity use FakePlayersAPI to display player count on the proxies.
+*Disclaimer: There is no dependency to build this, but you will need PacketEvents in the plugins folder.*

 ## Description

 *FakePlayer is suppose to emulate the activities of real players in achievement, death, and leave/join messages.
 It does this by collecting data on the most frequent death, achievement and join/leave frequencies and emulates them randomly based on what’s most common.
 This plugin also has support for DiscordSRV, SQL, Tab and Velocity support using FakePlayerAPI.*

+*If you have velocity use FakePlayersAPI to display player count on the proxies.*

 **These messages would follow logic such as not displaying messages of fake players who aren’t in the game**. *That is to keep the realism of the fake players.
 These fake messages also only generate for fake players.
 So it wouldn’t say a real player was killed, or killed a real player.*